What Is a Case Date?

 • | Meghan Freed

-Case Date Basics
+Purpose of a Case Date

-What Is a Case Management Conference?
+Read: What Is a Hearing?

 Read: ADR & Divorce

 Discovery is the exchange of legal information and known facts of a case.
 Think of discovery as sharing background information and evidence so that both parties can make informed decisions.
-For example, imagine negotiating a settlement agreement on property division without knowing all the property owned by both spouses.
+For example, imagine negotiating a settlement agreement on property division without knowing all the property both spouses own.
 Or, imagine deciding to move forward to trial without knowing how the business appraiser will testify.
 That’s why discovery is so important.
-For many people, the first discovery you’ll work on is the first version of your financial affidavit.
-The judge is likely to discuss the discovery status at your Case Date is because it impacts the timing of your case.
-For example, in the Scheduling Order, the judge might set a deadline for financial discovery to be completed prior to scheduling a hearing on alimony.

-(This is also one of the reasons it’s so important to respond promptly to your attorneys’ requests for documents or information — not to mention you risk running afoul of the court’s orders if you don’t.)
+(This is also one of the reasons it’s so important to respond promptly to your attorneys’ requests for documents or information — not to mention you risk running afoul of the Court’s orders if you don’t.)

-Read:Discovery in Connecticut Divorces
+Read: Discovery in Connecticut Divorces

 What Is a Court Hearing?